We only write about destinations we have personally visited with our family.

 London is consistently named one of the top tourist destinations in the world.
 New parents don’t need to miss out on all the fun as it’s an excellent place to travel with a baby!
 One of the many reasons London is so great to take your baby, is that it is so easy to get from place-to-place.
 Here’s all you need to know:

 London is a very walkable city and you can walk freely with your stroller on the sidewalks virtually everywhere.
 A few of the sidewalks are narrow and are only wide enough for one person, but you will find the locals will always move aside to make room for you and your stroller.

 Note, that while London itself is very walkable, there are some attractions which are not stroller friendly.
 For more info, visit our London: Stroller vs Baby Carrier blog post or pick up a copy our fun and informative Baby Can Travel: London travel guide.

 UK law states that when travelling in taxis or private transfers, children under three may travel without a safety restraint in the rear of the vehicle if a child restraint system is not available.

 If you plan on taking a taxi in London, you will have a choice to make.
 We all know that travelling in a certified car seat while in a car is the safest thing for your baby.
 Are you willing to take the risk of having your baby in a car without a car seat?
 (We wouldn’t).

 RELATED: 8 Essential Baby Travel Items

 Some taxi companies will have vehicles already equipped with car seats, but these must be requested and booked ahead of time.
 Uber does not provide car seats.
-SIXT mydriver is a private transfer company which offers free child seats.

 Transport for London (TfL) operates most of the public transportation systems within London.
 This service includes the Underground, the world famous red double-decker buses and the Thames Clipper river ferries.
 Given how walkable London is, you will likely use the Underground only if you need to go somewhere further afield.